shc-vj/SHCWebView/README.md

 So, common setup is to use [SHCWebView](https://github.com/shc-vj/SHCWebView) inside [NSScrollView](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSScrollView_Class/index.html).
 If you don't use *Auto Layout* remember to set [NSClipView](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSClipView_Class/index.html) (`NSScrollView.contentView`) property `autoresizeSubviews` to *NO*.

 ## Limitations

+[NSTextFinder](https://developer.apple.com/library/mac/documentation/AppKit/Reference/NSTextFinder_Class/index.html) is well suited for a non-layerd text, but with WebView where today we have many layers (DIVs) which some of them can be hidden or floated above other content, dynamic content updated with *JavaScript*, it shows its weakness.

+[NSTextFinder](https://developer.apple.com/library/mac/documentation/AppKit/Reference/NSTextFinder_Class/index.html) assumes that found text is visible all the time and in situation when we have a floating header (like menu by ex.) the 'holes' in dimming view will be displayed over our header (not exactly what we want) - but the same problem you can observe in the *Apple Safari* browser.

 ## Inner workings